|

 their testimony.
 Roger Johnson told the

-testified that she admitted to him that the money was Mrs.
+admitted to him that the money was Mrs. Duncomb's

-Duncomb's and offered it to him to keep quiet about
+and offered it to him to keep quiet about it.

 confirmed Johnson’s account and also added that Sarah had told him that she